Ireland auto-enrols 760,000 workers into a pension fund from January 2026 — hospitality payroll hit first.

-From 1 January 2026 every Irish employer with at least one income-tax-paying worker must operate My Future Fund, the state's auto-enrolment pension run by NAERSA — the National Automatic Enrolment Retirement Savings Authority.
-Every employee aged 23–60 earning over €20,000/year who is not already in a qualifying occupational pension or payroll PRSA is enrolled automatically; the Department of Social Protection puts the in-scope population at ~760,000 workers across ~85,000 employers.
-Contributions phase up over a decade — employer 1.5% / employee 1.5% / state 0.5% in 2026–2028, escalating every three years to 6%/6%/2% by 2035, capped at €80,000 of pay.
-NAERSA itself only opened in August 2025 and employer registration only began in December 2025, leaving a brutally short runway.
-Penalties under the Automatic Enrolment Retirement Savings System Act 2024 run €5,000–€50,000 per breach with possible imprisonment for serious non-compliance — and unregistered employers accrue contribution debt regardless of whether they have signed up.
-Irish hospitality operators report rebuilding payroll workflows, re-testing existing schemes against the AE minimum, and absorbing the dual-administration overhead on top of the National Living Wage rise and the recent PRSI hike.
+On 1 January 2026 every Irish employer began running My Future Fund, the state auto-enrolment pension administered by NAERSA (the National Automatic Enrolment Retirement Savings Authority).
+Every worker aged 23–60 earning over €20,000, not already in a qualifying occupational scheme or payroll PRSA (Personal Retirement Savings Account), was enrolled on the spot.
+The Department of Social Protection counts ~760,000 workers across ~85,000 employers.
+Contributions begin at employer 1.5% / employee 1.5% / state 0.5% and step up every three years to 6% / 6% / 2% by 2035, capped at €80,000 of pay.
+NAERSA itself opened in August 2025; employer registration in December 2025.
+Penalties under the Automatic Enrolment Retirement Savings System Act 2024 run €5,000–€50,000 per breach, with imprisonment available for serious non-compliance, and unregistered employers accrue the contribution debt whether they have signed up or not.

 01The pain